ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 Both mypy and PyRight adhere to Python's typing rules (PEP 484 and successors) pretty closely.
 There are some minor differences and configuration options (for example, how strict they are about certain default behaviors, or handling of untyped code).
 Some teams use one, some use the other, and some even use both (one as an editor linter for speed, another as a final check in CI for thoroughness).
-The good news is you don't need to lock yourself in--you can try them out and see which fits your workflow.
+The good news is there's no lock-in.
+You can try them out and see which fits your workflow.

 Aside from mypy and PyRight, there are other tools worth mentioning: